 The National Defense Authorization Act of 2016 ended REAP on November 25, 2015.
-Some individuals will remain eligible for REAP benefits until November 25, 2019, while others are no longer eligible for REAP benefits.
+Some individuals remained eligible for REAP benefits until November 25, 2019, while others were no longer eligible for REAP benefits.

-This change affects beneficiaries differently:
+This change affected beneficiaries differently:

 The Colmery Act, also known as the Forever GI Bill, enacted August 16, 2017, provides an opportunity for reservists who lost their REAP benefits to elect to credit their REAP eligibility toward the Post-9/11 GI Bill.
-These reservists: